-Ron Balicki passed away after an eight-month battle with cancer on Tuesday.
-He is best known for the man that he was, but he could also write with the best of them, including this award-winning feature on Barclay Howard.
+Late Golfweek writer Ron Balicki is best known for the man that he was, but he could also write with the best of them, including this award-winning feature on Barclay Howard.
+It's part of our 40 Reads series.

 You couldn’t find a college hotshot or coach over the past three decades who didn’t enjoy, trust and respect the understated Ron Balicki, who died Tuesday at age 65 -- and belonged in the Nice Person Hall of Fame.